Chairperson: Mary Jo Wiemiller, PA-C, M.S.

 - 1 course in medical terminology

-It is highly recommended that the prerequisite course work is completed within the last 5 years and taken at a 4 year regionally accredited institution.
+It is highly recommended that the prerequisite course work is completed within the last 5 years and taken at a four-year, regionally accredited institution.
 All prerequisite course work must be completed with a grade of C or above.
 C- or below are not satisfactory grades.

 - Minimum of 200 hours of patient contact and other health care experience.